manishshettym/cs294-segglog/main.md

 This capability significantly benefits tools like Language Server Protocols (LSP) servers and compilers, providing developers with real-time feedback and suggestions.
 However, this solves only part of the problem, where one can reason about the effect of changes.
 What remains is the part where we *reflect* on what change would provide the desired effect.

-Elastic incrementalization [^elastic-incremental, ^zhao2023automatic] extends this by incorporating provenance annotations for input adjustments in incremental Datalog.
+Elastic incrementalization [^elastic-incremental][^zhao2023automatic] extends this by incorporating provenance annotations for input adjustments in incremental Datalog.
 They switch between a low-overhead Bootstrap strategy that targets high-impact updates and an Update strategy that targets low-impact updates.

 # References